As the seasons change, getting the kids involved in weather activities is an engaging way to educate and have some fun along the way.

-Recycled Weather Vane: Using recycled materials, kids can use this step-by-step guide to make their very own weather vane to monitor how the direction of the wind changes.
+Recycled Weather Vane: Using recycled materials, kids can make their very own weather vane to monitor how the direction of the wind changes.

 Make Your Own Sundial: Ever wanted to tell the time without a clock?
-Kids will love this fun weather activity, and can use their own imagination and ideas to decorate the sundial to make it their own.
+Kids can use their own imagination and ideas to decorate a sundial to make it their own.

 Classifying Clouds: Learning to classify clouds is simple, and will arm the kids with impressive knowledge.
-This cloud classification activity includes free printable ideas, and encourages kids to read weather books.
+You can find a fun cloud classification activity includes free printable ideas, and encourages kids to read weather books.

-Build A Rain Gauge: Don't get down just because it's rainy- turn it into a learning experience with this easy homemade rain gauge!
+Build A Rain Gauge: Don't get down just because it's rainy- turn it into a learning experience with an easy homemade rain gauge!

 Edible Rock Cycle: Sweets and science never went together so well.
-Teach the kids about the rock cycle and how rocks form with this edible science activity.
+Teach the kids about the rock cycle and how rocks form with an edible science activity.